psb1558/ygt/README.md

 This is the cvt table.
 Graphical methods for editing it and some or most of the others will be added in due course.

 This project may be too big for one person.
 I invite anyone with an interest in TrueType hinting and some knowledge of one or more of ygt’s major dependencies (PyQt6, fontTools, and FreeType) to contribute by adding features, fixing bugs, or cleaning up my amateurish Python code.
-All contributors will be credited.
+All contributors will be gratefully credited.